Today we’ll see if Adobe Premiere Pro is good for beginners when it comes to editing video, audio, color correction

 Premiere Pro is a fantastic choice for beginners considering post-production seriously – for social media content creation like YouTube or considering a career as an editor or producing movies.
-Easier to get started, with all the advanced tools for producing great-looking videos, it is costly!
+Easier to get started, and with all the advanced tools for producing great-looking videos, it is costly!

 Premiere Pro comes with a monthly subscription fee of $20.99.

-Beginners who can’t afford and tight on budget will have to consider other free options like DaVinci Resolve with the same capabilities (that has a steeper learning curve).
+Beginners who can’t afford it and are tight on a budget will have to consider other free options like DaVinci Resolve with the same capabilities (that has a steeper learning curve).

 If you’re someone who doesn’t know anything about editing, then you can try iMovie (Mac) or Windows Movie Maker, which are free, and are limited in functionalities compared to professional video editors like Premiere Pro, DaVinci Resolve, Final Cut Pro, etc.

-The Premiere Pro beginner tutorials right inside the software is VERY easy to follow with simple steps and are…
+The Premiere Pro beginner tutorials right inside the software are VERY easy to follow with simple steps and are…